rdammkoehler/DockerKata/11_change_container_state.md

 * Insert some text and save the file using `<ESC> :w simple.txt`
 * Then exit `vim` using `<ESC> :q`

-### List files on the container to see the document you created in the prevoius step
+### List files on the container to see the document you created in the previous step

 **Command**